ChrisEberleSchool/LampenIt/nginx/README.md

 2. Save the file and paste it into your pc's nginx dir

-3. create a ssl folder and store certs created in README found in dir web-server/cloudflared
+3. create a ssl folder and store certs created in README found in the ./cloudflared folder